-Like most medications, people who take gabapentin have reported a variety of side effects from the drug.
-Most of these are mild and tolerable, or they will go away after the body becomes used to the drug.
-According to Mayo Clinic, these mild side effects include:
+Like many medications, people who take gabapentin have reported a variety of side effects from the drug.
+Some of the more common side effects include:4

 Severe Side Effects

 More serious side effects are possible when taking gabapentin and may include:1,4

 - Weight gain.

 - Peripheral edema.

 - Temporary amnesia